 Requires more than one session

-You need to go through the aftercare process
+You need to go through the aftercare process.

-You’ll need to shave
+You’ll need to shave.

 To get the most out of your new look, men have to shave their heads regularly.
 Any hairs that may still grow will have to be shaved down to ideally a grade of 0.5.
 Much will depend on how quickly your hair grows, but you might need to shave at least a couple of times a week.

-May turn black or blue
+May turn black or blue.

 Some of the cheaper pigments used actually may not be the right natural color, creating stubble that’s too dark or even discolored.
-Blue and purple results are the worst, but some customers have reported practitioners using tattoo ink instead of high-quality, natural charcoal gray pigments, which are more natural.
-This is why is important to look for licensed professionals.
+Blue and purple results are the worst, but some customers have reported practitioners using tattoo ink instead of high-quality, natural charcoal gray pigments, which are more realistic.
+This is why it is important to look for licensed professionals.

 Tattoo hairline doesn’t age with you

 Scalp micropigmentation is a tattoo that means it will not change in color.
-When it starts to fade it will lighten the tone but will not change in shape.
+When it starts to fade, it will lighten the tone but will not change in shape.

-Some men wish their hair to reflect their age, you can accomplish this by simply not touching up your treatment and letting it get lighter as you age.
+Some men wish their hair to reflect their age; you can accomplish this by simply not touching up your treatment and letting it get lighter as you age.